cisco/cisco-yang-puppet-module/README.md

 }
 ~~~

-The following example shows how to use `ciscoyang` to configure two VRF instances on a Cisco IOS-XR device using the Yang NETCONF type.
+The following example manifest shows how to use `ciscoyang` to configure two VRF instances on a Cisco IOS-XR device using the Yang NETCONF type.

 ~~~puppet
 node 'default' {